Amazon

 Normally priced at $150, three new Echo Dots cost $69.97 while stocks last — and here's why three can be better than one

-The $50 Amazon Echo Dot has always been a good starting point for the first-time smart home builder.
-It brings the intelligence and convenience of Alexa, and gives you a means to control a huge range of smart home devices for a low price.
+The $50 Amazon Echo Dot is a good starting point for first-time smart home builders.
+It offers the intelligence and convenience of Alexa and allows users to control a wide range of smart home devices for a low price.

-But Amazon has turned things up a gear this week, by offering a deal where three 2018 Echo Dots cost just $69.97, considerably less than the regular retail price of $150.
+But Amazon has turned things up a gear this week by offering a deal on three 2018 Echo Dots for just $69.97, considerably less than the regular retail price of $150.

 Read More: